This post may contain compensated links. Refer to my disclaimer for more info.

 - Slice into squares when you are ready.

-Warning: After making this 5 minute fudge, you and I will be in a love/hate relationship.
+After making this 5 minute fudge, you’ll find yourself in a love/hate relationship.
 You’ll love me for sharing this because it tastes so amazing (and you’ll look like a rock star), but you’ll hate me because you won’t be able to stop eating it once you start.
-Half the empty dish later …….

-Don’t wait for the holidays to make this 5 minute fudge, my friend (& I want to hear from ya when you do)
+Don’t wait for the holidays to make this 5 minute fudge, my friend.

 This looks yummy.
 My wife must see this so I could get to eat this soon.